Air Conditioning Services in Dallas

 Frequently Asked Questions

-Q: Does my air conditioner use freon?
-Is freon illegal?
+Does my air conditioner use Freon?
+Is Freon illegal?

-A: The current law prevents the use of R-22 in NEW systems after 2010.
-The law also caps production of R-22, and will result in higher prices as supply tightens.
+The current law prevents the use of R-22 in NEW systems after 2010.
+The law also caps production of R-22 and will result in higher prices as supply tightens.
 R-22 should be available to service your air conditioner for a long time to come.

-A: Temperature variations from room to room result when duct work is incorrectly sized.
+Temperature variations from room to room result when ductwork is incorrectly sized.
 In some cases, our technicians are able to rework the duct system to improve airflow.
-Another solution may be to replace the windows in a hot room with Low-E glass or have the existing windows tinted.
+Another solution may be to replace the windows in a hot room with low-E glass or have the existing windows tinted.
 The reduced sun load will cool the room and save energy.

-A: Compressors fail for a number of reasons.
-One of the most common is ?burnout.?
-In this situation, acid and burnt varnish are distributed throughout the system contaminating the indoor and outdoor coils and the refrigerant piping.
-This acidic oil is very difficult and costly to clean-up and will contaminate and shorten the life of the new compressor.
+Compressors fail for a number of reasons.
+One of the most common is burnout.
+In this situation, acid and burnt varnish are distributed throughout the system, contaminating the indoor and outdoor coils and the refrigerant piping.
+This acidic oil is difficult and costly to clean up and will contaminate and shorten the life of the new compressor.

-A: The main difference is that the mini split system does not contain ductwork.
-Each indoor unit is placed with the space you want heated or cooled, and it’s possible to add more indoor units if you make additions to your home or business.
-Each indoor unit contains a fan to control the airflow within its own space, and it’s therefore a good option to homeowners who only want a few rooms cooled or heated.
+The main difference is that the mini-split system does not contain ductwork.
+Each indoor unit is placed with the space you want to be heated or cooled, and it’s possible to add more indoor units if you make additions to your home or business.
+Each indoor unit contains a fan to control the airflow within its own space, and therefore, it’s a good option for homeowners who only want a few rooms cooled or heated.

-A: Geothermal cooling uses the temperature of the earth to cool your home.
-The upper 10 feet of the earth’s surface holds a stable temperature between 50° to 61°F (10° to 16°C).
-Coils are buried underground to draw heat energy out of it and transfer the cool temperatures into a warmer area.
+Geothermal cooling uses the temperature of the Earth to cool your home.
+The upper 10 feet of the Earth’s surface hold a stable temperature between 50 degrees to 61 degrees Fahrenheit.
+Coils are buried underground to draw out heat energy and transfer the cool temperatures into a warmer area.

-There are two methods geothermal cooling can use to cool a home—water-to-air systems or water-to-water systems.
+There are two methods of geothermal cooling that can cool a home — water-to-air systems or water-to-water systems.
 Water-to-air systems replace your central air conditioner by using a liquid coolant to transfer the energy into the air that can then be transferred into cooler air.
 Water-to-water systems use liquid spread throughout the building in pipes, keeping the area at a stable temperature.